ptsteadman/notebook/stories/symbol-grounding.md

 excitedly.
 The researcher smiled.

-"We've developed a fairly straightforward user interface for the focused ultrasound CBI machine, I'll be interested in your feedback on it.
-Shall we go take a look at it?"
+"We've developed a fairly straightforward user interface for the focused ultrasound CBI machine, I'll be interested in your feedback on it."

+"Looking forward to providing it," said Feyerabend.

+"Why don't we go take a look at it?"

 "The CBI device?
 Now?"

-"Sure," said the researcher.
-"Addison should be working with it, I think, so you can meet her as well."
+"Sure," said the French researcher.
+"Let's not waste any time.
+There's some safety training you'll have to do, but that doesn't apply to use of the CBI."

 Feyerabend was very excited about the prospect of a whole year with a medical-grade computer-brain interface.
-At university, she had worked with transcranial magnetic stimulation machines, and an Internet friend had once demonstrated the use of a focused ultrasound effector on a rat for her benefit, but tests on the project's focused ultrasound device had shown that its spatial and temporaral resolutions were both higher by at least a few orders of magnitude.
+At university, she had worked with transcranial magnetic stimulation machines, and an Internet friend had once shown her a focused ultrasound effector designed for use on rats, but recent tests with the project's focused ultrasound device had suggested spatial and temporaral resolutions orders of magnitude higher than legacy devices.
 Feyerabend's proposals depended on the reality of this hardware.

-On the way to Addison Chen's lab, the French researcher showed her the break room, containing only a refrigerator and a coffee machine.
-The room containing the focused ultrasound effector was similar.
-The machine was not yet encased in white medical plastic: it looked like a delicate industrial robot, with a large number of modular microprocessor boards connected to custom components.
+On the way to see the machine, the French researcher showed her the break room, containing only a refrigerator and a coffee machine.
+The room containing the focused ultrasound CBI machine was similar.
+It was not yet encased in white medical plastic: it looked like a delicate industrial robot, with a large number of modular microprocessor boards connected to custom mechanical components.

-Addison Chen
+"Here it is!" said the French researcher.
+"We have a few others, but this is the latest iteration."

+The researcher gave her a tour of the machine's components.
+There were few surprises.
+As he was finishing up, an older woman came into the room, saying "Hello!" loudly to announce herself.

+"Leah, meet Addison," said the French researcher.

+"Wow," said Feyerabend, shaking Addison's hand lightly.
+"Really great to meet to you in person, finally."
+Feyerabend dimly recognized that Addison was attractive, something she had not expected.
+Feyerabend took chemical sterilization medication, drugs that she had initially purchased from the darknet, but now had a prescription for.

-It was quickly obvious why the distributed autonomous organization that governed the project's priorities had decided to allocate so many resources to Addison: she had an almost garrulous enthusiasm that was absolutely necessary to effectively herd cats.
-Feyerabend was reminded of a busy but sociable doctor.
+It was quickly obvious why the distributed autonomous organization that governed the project had decided to allocate so many resources to Addison: she had the almost garrulous enthusiasm required to effectively herd neuroscientists, electrical engineers, and programmers.
+Feyerabend was reminded of a busy but sociable dentist, as Addison outlined the plan for the next few weeks.
+Tomorrow morning, Feyerabend could start testing the CBI machine, and would have a week to simply experiment with it, under the supervision of Addison herself.
+Then, they would devise a research plan.

-Feyerabend dimly recognized that she was attractive, something she had not expected.
-Chemical castration  Chemical castration

 <hr>

+That evening, Feyerabend asked her driver to drop her off at a restaurant near her apartment, and treated herself to a celebratory meal.
+She tried to think back to the last time she was truly unhappy.
+It was almost scary, the thought that her work could be so perfect, so fulfilling.
+It seemed that with a decent stack of genetics, environment, and consistent effort, it is possible to be happy virtually all of the time.
+If you build your life on top of robust systems like Soylent, Adderall, TalkSpace, SoulCycle, ReactJS, Ketamine, GitHub, and Harvest, almost nothing can ruin your life, except for a few thorny edge cases.
+But those are what make life beautiful :).

+The only thing that seemed comparable, at least in terms of novelty, was when she had experienced the confusion of her first orgasm around the age of thirteen.
+But this was a much quieter, more precise version of that feeling.

 A very clear, discrete presence in her mind, at a very precise point.